Candice Swanepoel Shows Skin In The Tiniest Leopard-Print Bikini Top

-Candice Swanepoel is showing off a whole lot of skin in a skimpy leopard-print bikini in a new photo posted online by her swimwear line, Tropic of C, on April 7.
+Candice Swanepoel is showing off a whole lot of skin in a skimpy, leopard-print bikini in a new photo posted online by her swimwear line, Tropic of C, on April 7.
 The new swimwear shot shared to the line’s official Instagram page had the Victoria’s Secret model posing within a forest of greenery as she smiled from ear to ear.

 Candice had the huge smile on her face as she held on to two large leaves while proudly revealing her seriously slim waist in her animal-print bikini with two pink string straps stretching up to her neck and a ring design on the chest.